-• name (str) - The name of the model output (set), which is used in the error message if the validation fails.
+- mod_set (1D or 2D array_like or dict) Model output (set) to validate in this ModelLink instance. - name (str) The name of the model output (set), which is used in the error message if the validation fails.

 Returns mod_set (1D or 2D ndarray object) - The provided mod_set if the validation was successful.
+If mod_set was a dict, it will be converted to a ndarray object.